bcgov/public-cloud-techdocs/docs/get-started/provision-a-project-set.md

   For **new product teams** requesting a Project Set in a Public Cloud Landing Zone, complete the following 2 steps before submitting the provisioning request:

   - Sign a Memorandum of Understanding (MoU) with the OCIO.
 Request an MoU template from <cloud.pathfinder@gov.bc.ca>.
-  - Book an onboarding session with the Cloud Pathfinder Team at <cloud.pathfinder@gov.bc.ca>.
+  - Book an onboarding session with the Cloud Pathfinder team at <cloud.pathfinder@gov.bc.ca>.

 2. Navigate to the top menu called **Public Cloud Products**.